DrewCharlez/Telrock-Ops-Tech-Test/README.md

 I'm open to being involved in all aspects of infrustructure, however the below will be of intrest to me:
 Web technologies
-Create and mantain automated tools used in deployment Coding and scripting for routine task
-System administration of Linux environments
+Create and mantain automated tools used in deployment Coding and scripting for automating routine task System administration of Linux environments
 System monitoring
+Support cloud/virtualised infrastructure
+CI/CD pipe